FREE CONSULTATION

 Here are five steps to take if you are preparing a wrongful death claim in New York:

-Before you can take action, your family must get a copy of the official death certificate.
+Before you can take action, your family must get a copy of the victim’s official death certificate.
 You can order a copy online through the New York State Department of Health.
-If you have any questions about obtaining or understanding the death certificate, a wrongful death lawyer can help.

 Step #3: Select a ‘Personal Representative’